 Another thing to consider when choosing what mask to wear is how much protection you need.
-If you will be in a place where COVID-19 spreads more easily you should wear your most protective mask, especially if you are not fully vaccinated.
+If you will be in a place where COVID-19 spreads more easily you should wear your most protective mask, especially if you are at high risk of getting sick from COVID-19.
 You get more protection from a mask the tighter it fits (seals around your face) and more it filters the air.
 Examples of how you can get better protection include if you:

 Also called medical procedure, dental masks or disposable masks.
 Some surgical masks that are intended for medical use are regulated by the FDA.